 To stabilize, to settle, to comfort them Peter reminds them of a second perfection of God - His patience.
 Look at the second clause in v9: [God] is patient toward you, not wishing for any to perish but for all to come to repentance.
+The point is this: God does not want us perishing.
+He wants us to spend eternity with Him, not apart from Him.
 To "perish" is a terrible thing.
-It means to utterly be lost and destroyed; lose eternal life and be cut off from life forever and ever; be spiritual destitute, completely empty of all good; to suffer the judgment, condemnation, and punishment of separation from God forever and ever; perish; to be in a state of suffering forever and ever apart from God.
+It means to utterly be lost and destroyed; lose eternal life and be cut off from life forever and ever; be spiritual destitute, completely empty of all good; to suffer the judgment, condemnation, and punishment of separation from God forever and ever; Perish- to be in a state of suffering forever and ever apart from God.
 I've stressed this as much as I can.
+"Repent"-change, turn, change one's mind, turn one's life; turning away from sin and turning to God, forsaking sin; putting sin out of one's thoughts and behavior; resolving never to think or do a thing again.